Boeing says it generates $1.3 billion to Australian economy

 Boeing says its Australian operations reflect the “gold standard” in how the company aims to work with suppliers and partners around the world.

-The aerospace company has published the findings from a study from BIS Oxford Economics that showed Boeing contributed about $1.3 billion to Australia’s gross domestic product (GDP) in calendar 2016 through its 38 locations across the country covering commercial airplanes, defence, services and research and training.
+The aerospace company has published the findings from a study by BIS Oxford Economics that shows Boeing contributed about $1.3 billion to Australia’s gross domestic product (GDP) in calendar 2016 through its 38 locations across the country covering commercial aircraft, defence, services and research and training.

 Further, its Australian operations supported 9,300 jobs, comprising Boeing’s 3,000 own employees and staff at the 1,500 companies in its Australian supply chain.
 Of those, half are small and medium sized enterprises.